 Where to picnic in Melbourne

 This park is second only to the Fitzroy Pool for the number of hipsters crazily Instagramming their vintage picnic rugs.
-It’s a magical wonderland of trees, crosshatched by bike paths with public toilets (about to get upgraded – for now, consider bringing toilet paper on a busy day), a free skate park and free table tennis (BYO bats and balls).
+It’s a magical wonderland of trees, crosshatched by bike paths with public toilets, a free skate park and free table tennis (BYO bats and balls).
 There’s also a rotunda, which is handy if you’re crap at giving directions on where to meet.

 Park perks: The North Fitzroy Bowls Club is in one corner if the mood for barefoot bowls strikes.